-Applicants are requested to hold this date in diaries and alternative dates will not be available.

-- Successful applicants must be ready to mobilise by end of July 2025 and ready to take referrals from August 2025 - All activity and spending must be complete, and outputs and outcomes achieved by the 31 March 2026.
+Applicants are requested to hold this date in diaries and alternative dates will not be available. - Successful applicants will be expected to enter into contracts and mobilise projects in August 2025. - The projects must be mobilised by end of July and ready to take referrals from 1 September 2025. - All activity and spending must be complete, and outputs and outcomes achieved by the 31 March 2026.

-Eligible activity for priority 2.2 includes:
+Eligible activity for priority 2.1 includes: